Hand Eye Society: Regular Initiatives

 Workshops: The Hand Eye Society has historically offered various workshop programs to increase the accessibility of game development for communities of all backgrounds and ages across Toronto.
 Workshops are instructed by Hand Eye Society staff and professionals from all facets of the industry to suit the needs of the community.
 As of 2020, the Hand Eye Society launched accessible online workshop programs, which have reached participants from all across the world.

-Hand Eye Hangouts featuring 13AM Games, developers of Dawn Of The Monsters.

 Futures Forward: Operated in partnership with Ontario Creates, Futures Forward is an annual business training program designed to prepare new studio founders how to operate a game studio in Ontario.
 Providing mentorship, resources, and a critical sense of community, this 2-month course has resulted in several developers incorporating several new Ontario game studios and successfully releasing games, including critically lauded titles such as A Short Hike, Hill Agency, Civic Story, Crafty Survivors, CURSES, Umami Grove, Retroronto, and many more.

 Mixtapes: To celebrate the innovative and often DIY nature of indie games, the ‘Mixtapes’ keeps the spirit of its namesake as a curated selection of submitted indie games made by the community and released to the wider Hand Eye Society audience.
 This concept was intentionally conceived to increase the visibility of smaller indie games and compensate participating game developers.

 In addition to these initiatives, the Hand Eye Society has had many other initiatives over its history that have either ended, become defunct, or are on hiatus.
 These initiatives include Game Curious, Hand Eye Hangouts, The Toronto Video Game Database, Artsy Game Incubator, Camp Make-A-Game, Difference Game Initiative, YYZ Game Show, and HES TV.